StephanMoeller/zigmkay/README.md

 - Strict 3-legged logic in terms of A:scanning, B:processing, C:send keycodes to the host using usb.
 Leg A and C are small, oneoffs and needs to be tested by hand.
 Leg B is the complex part an because queues are used for comminution between these 3, it is possible to test step B in isolation.
 And there are lots of tests of this part guarding against regression.
 - Readable pin mapping definition
 - (upcomming) less custom code: Hook into tap-enter, tap-exit, hold-enter and hold-exit times.
 In qmk you react to key presses and key releases, so if you want a custom behaviour on tap, but standard on hold, you must handle both tap and hold in your custom code. in zigmkay you let zigmkay decide if tap or hold is chosen, and only run your code in one of the cases.
+- Only dependencies is zig, which must be downloaded first, and microzig which will be auto-fetched when compiling (i think that is the time this happens)

 # When not to choose zigmkay
 - zigmkay is not planned to be wireless ever.